-An amazing zoom back in time with George Chakiris, who is not only Hollywood dance royalty but a gifted actor and Capitol Records recording artist.
+An amazing zoom back in time with George Chakiris, who is not only Hollywood dance royalty but a gifted actor and recording artist.

 George, who celebrates his birthday today, worked with major talent over his long career in stage, film, television and nightclub.
-He shared memories of assisting dance-director Robert Alton in choreographing Judy Garland’s seminal Las Vegas revue of summer 1956.
+He shared memories of assisting choreographer and dance-director Robert Alton in staging Judy Garland’s seminal Las Vegas revue of summer 1956.

 “Alton had two assistants.
-On Joan Weaner he choreographed what Judy was going to do.
+On Joan Weamer, he choreographed what Judy was going to do.
 He taught me what the guys would do — and I taught them.
 That’s what choreographers did.
 They worked with assistants shaping the material before working with the star.

 “The guys came out carrying poles, like placards, each with a letter on the top.
 They spelled out different words with the letters.
 ‘Jaguar’ was one.
 Finally, across the stage it read “Judy Garland” — and she came out.”

-Alton had worked with Garland at Metro, says George: “He knew she didn’t much like rehearsing…
+Alton had worked with Garland at MGM, says George, so, “He knew she didn’t much like rehearsing…

 “In rehearsal they played the “Judy” record.
 It had just been released.”

-[recorded in March 1956 at Capitol Records where Chakiris himself would release four albums in the early sixties]
+[recorded in March 1956 at Capitol Records where Chakiris himself would release four albums in the early ’60s]

 “Because they used the recording, Judy wasn’t singing out.
 Joan (assistant for Garland) quietly asked Alton, ‘When is she going to do it?’
 Alton said, ‘Just wait.’
 Because … he knew.”